-Each lineup has different pros and cons that align more closely with their specific usages, and they also come at several price points so you can better easily find a printer that works for you.
+Each lineup has different pros and cons that align more closely with their specific usages, and they come at several price points, so you can better easily find a printer that works for you.

 Looking at the best HP printers for small/home offices, the HP OfficeJet Pro 9025 is the best that we've tested.
-It's made entirely of strong, sturdy plastic and the user-friendly design allows for easy access to paper jams and ink cartridges.
-The cartridge system can yield a high number of pages before it runs out of ink and the overall cost-per-print is quite affordable, especially with black ink.
-Likewise, if you often print beyond the cartridge's limits, there are XL cartridges available to increase your yield.
-Also, it has a flatbed scanner and an automatic document feeder with duplex scanning, which is very useful if you have to scan large manuals or double-sided documents.
-Even though it takes a little longer to print out the first page of a black document, printing speed is great overall.
-Not only that, but the printer can be connected over Wi-Fi, USB, or Ethernet.
+It's made entirely of strong, sturdy plastic, and the user-friendly design allows for easy access to paper jams and ink cartridges.
+The cartridge system can yield a high number of pages before it runs out of ink, and the overall cost-per-print is outstandingly low, especially with black ink.
+Likewise, if you often print beyond the cartridge's limits, there are XL cartridges available that should last you longer.
+It has a flatbed scanner and an automatic document feeder with duplex scanning, which is very useful if you have to scan large manuals or double-sided documents.
+Although the first page takes a bit of time to come out, the subsequent pages are significantly faster.
+Not only that, but it can be connected to over Wi-Fi, USB, or Ethernet.

-Unfortunately, the cost-of-print does rise faster the more you print.
-Also, while it has remarkable connectivity options, it lacks Bluetooth support, which may be a dealbreaker for some.
+Unfortunately, while it has remarkable connectivity options, it lacks Bluetooth support, which may be a dealbreaker for some.
 Likewise, the mobile companion app, HP Smart, can't print Microsoft Office files.
-Also, color accuracy is mediocre and wouldn't be recommended for those who work in print media or graphic design.
-That being said, this versatile model is one of the best office printers that we've tested.
+Color accuracy is mediocre and isn't recommended for those who work in print media or graphic design, but it should be fine for adding color to a report.
+That said, this versatile model is one of the best office printers that we've tested.

 The HP OfficeJet Pro 9015 is the best HP printer for family use that we've tested.
-This all-in-one inkjet printer feels well-built and sturdy, and it provides easy access to paper jams and ink cartridges.
-It has outstanding connectivity options since you can print via Ethernet, USB, Wi-Fi, AirPrint, Mopria Print, and directly from a USB key.
-It covers all of your scanning needs with its flatbed scanner for thick books and automatic document feeder for those long, double-sided documents.
-Its excellently high page yield means you don't need to replace the ink cartridges as often, making it very cost-effective over time.
-It also accepts high-yield cartridges that should last even longer, though we haven't tested these yet.
-Documents and photos print out fairly quickly, although the first page takes a bit of time.
+This all-in-one inkjet model feels well-built and sturdy, and it provides easy access to paper jams and ink cartridges.
+It has outstanding connectivity options since you can print via Ethernet, USB, Wi-Fi, directly from a USB key, and from your mobile device via AirPrint or Mopria Print Service.
+It covers all of your scanning needs with its flatbed scanner for thick books and automatic document feeder to quickly process large, double-sided documents.
+Its excellently high page yield means you shouldn't need to replace the ink cartridges, making it very cost-effective over time.
+It also accepts high-yield cartridges that should last even longer, though we haven't tested them.
 Photos look vibrant and detailed, although some dark areas are less defined.
-The HP OfficeJet Pro 9025 is a similar printer with an even lower cost-per-print for photos and color printing, but its photo quality is much worse than the 9015.
+Although this printer is discontinued in the US, it's still currently easier to find in retail stores than its replacement model, the HP OfficeJet Pro 9015e.

-Unfortunately, its color accuracy is only okay, and colors come out looking noticeably different from the original.
-It may not suit your needs if you rely on exact color reproduction, but the color accuracy should still be good enough for art projects or filling up your photobook.
+Unfortunately, its color accuracy is only okay, and it may not suit your needs if you rely on exact color reproduction; however, it should still be good enough for art projects or filling up a photobook.
 It's compatible with the HP Smart companion app, but you can't print off Microsoft Office, text, or webpage files.
-Overall, this is an excellent family printer, and it's among the best HP printers we've tested.
+Overall, this is an excellent family option, and it's among the best HP printers we've tested.

 HP tends to make a diverse assortment of printers, each of which is designed for different uses.
 Their photo printing lineup ENVY, for example, is comparable to Canon's PIXMA lineup, while their LaserJet Pro and LaserJet Enterprise lineups are more similar to Brother's current offering of office printers.
 As a whole, HPs printers have few similar characteristics between lineups, but most tend to lack Bluetooth support.
 However, thanks to their variety, their printers come in a lot of different price ranges, so you can find something at a price point that suits your budget.